AES-Outreach/Fall-2022-Coop-Interviews/BACKEND/README.md

 - Completeness: did you complete the features?
 - Correctness: does the functionality act in sensible, thought-out ways?
 - Maintainability: is it written in a clean, maintainable way?
-- Testing: is the system adequately tested?
+- Testing: is the system adequately tested though automated tests?
-- Best Practices: does your solution use Javascript/TypeScript's and your chosen framework's best practices
+- Best Practices: does your solution use your chosen language & framework's best practices

 ## Submission